ministryofjustice/moj-frontend/docs/production/import-css.md

 ### Override with your own CSS

-If you want to override MoJ Frontend’s styles with your own styles, `@forward` MoJ Frontend’s styles before your own Sass rules.
+If you want to override MOJ Frontend’s styles with your own styles, `@forward` MOJ Frontend’s styles before your own Sass rules.

 ### Silence deprecation warnings from dependencies in Dart Sass